micromata/Baumeister/README.md

 		- optional – see [details](#writing-markup-static-sites-vs-single-page-apps)
 	- transpile, bundle and minify your code
 		- ES6 as well as Sass
-	- Visualize size of bundled files with an interactive zoomable treemap
+	- visualize size of bundled files with an interactive zoomable treemap
 	- remove `console` output and `debugger` statements in production files
 	- add vendor prefixes
 	- lint JavaScript, Sass and HTML